-In Year 11 students will be taught a wide range of skills relating to the interests of the group.
+In Year 11 pupils will be taught how to refine a wide range of skills relating to the interests of the group.
 They will attain and demonstrate mastery through the production of final pieces at the end of each project.
-These will be opportunities for them to bring the taught skills together and link them closely to a chosen theme.
+Students will progress with a greater level of independence in Year 11 and therefore they will have the opportunity to produce more diverse outcomes